est. 1843

 Jesus is the Answer

-Nine individuals came to the Wisconsin Territory to settle in the Town of Warren (now Village of Merton).
-They also came with a desire to worship Jesus.
-On August 31, a local church beagn.
-The first baptism was 18 months later in the Bark River.
+Nine individuals come to the Wisconsin Territory to settle in the Town of Warren (now Village of Merton) with a desire to worship Jesus.
+On August 31st, a local church begins.
+The first baptism happens 18 months later in the Bark River.

-Merged with Lisbon Baptist Church and held meetings in Hartland.
+Merge with Lisbon Baptist Church and hold meetings in Hartland.

-Local services were first held in the Poler School House on Main St. (where the current Post Office is located).
+Local services are first held in the Poler School House on Main St. (where the current Post Office is located).

-Called the first pastor, Timothy Palmer, and began meeting in the new Merton School house.
+Call the first pastor and begin meeting in the new Merton School house.

-The name was changed from Warren Baptist to First Baptist Church of Merton.
+The name is changed from Warren Baptist to First Baptist Church of Merton.

-The church was incorporated, proceedings were recorded in the State Religious records.
+The church is incorporated and the proceedings are recorded in the state religious records.

-The first building was completed at a cost of $2,000, featuring kerosene lights and a wood-burning stove on a parcel of land purchased for $50.
+The first building is completed at a cost of $2,000, featuring kerosene lights and a wood-burning stove on a parcel of land purchased for $50.

 Church members vote to withdraw from the Northern Baptist Convention and unite with the General Association of Regular Baptists.